 Qualified demolition contractors may submit bids for the Scope of Work defined in this RFP.
 Please note that, due to the potential for environmentally hazardous conditions, there are additional contractor requirements.
-In addition, the contractor with the winning bid will be expected to follow the Environmental Construction Management Plan (ECMP) and the Addendum to the ECMP included in Appendix 1: Scope of Work.
+In addition, the contractor with the winning bid will be expected to follow the Environmental Construction Management Plan included in Appendix 1: Scope of Work.
 This proposal will be scored on the evaluation criteria set forth in this RFP.
 The GCLBA anticipates entering a contract for the Scope of Work set forth herein.